-There is one proctored exam for this course, The Final Exam is cumulative and available Week 8: Thursday at 8:00 am to Sunday at 11:59 pm.
-You will have 110 minutes to complete the exam.
-You will be allowed one 8.5"x11", double-sided, typed-or-handwritten note sheet and a scratch piece of paper which MUST be destroyed at the end of the exam.
+You will have 110 minutes to complete each exam.
+You will be allowed one 8.5"x11", double-sided, typed-or-handwritten note sheet, and a scratch piece of paper which MUST be destroyed at the end of the exam.
 You should schedule your proctor a week or two in advance.

+If you use ProctorU, then you are not allowed to have scratch papers; instead you should use a whiteboard.
 There is generally a small fee associated with exam proctoring.
-For more information see http://ecampus.oregonstate.edu/services/proctoring/,
+For more information see http://ecampus.oregonstate.edu/services/proctoring/